Ejob2021/Ejob2021.github.io/README.md

   *	Flat File
   *	Excel Spreadsheet

-##	Created ETL and Error Handling Log Tables withing different packages.
+##	Created ETL and Error Handling Log Tables with in different packages.

   * Created and Configured  SSIS control flow to update ETL and Error Handling Log tables when  any update occures(Insertion/Deletion).